KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/03-Fill-the-data-in-your-customized-template.md

 exercises: 20 mins

 questions:
-- "How to provide full information for the traits from your experiment if it is does not exist yet?"
+- "How to fill your data in the template?"
 objectives:
 - "Providing a step by step demonstration on how to fill in a customized template."
 keypoints: